Neels-v-Wyk/blog/content/posts/how-i-do-journaling.md

 #### Venting

-Let's be honest, everybody likes to complain.
+Let's be honest, *everybody* likes to complain.
 Especially when someone else is agreeing with your complaints, and there's no one that agrees with me more than myself.
 I find that a quick two sentence complaint helps me rid myself of the weight of something bothering me.
-Wheather is cold?
+Weather is cold?
 Complain, dress warmer, and move on.
 Badly designed software getting to you?
 Complain, take a deep breath, and realize things like Citrix are a part of life.

 ### How I Journal

 Personally I like to use [jrnl.sh](https://jrnl.sh/).
 Let me walk you through how I use it.

+#### For work
 When I want to write a journal entry regarding something work related, I do it using a "work" journal.
 I run `jrnl work` and up pops a vscode window with the following pre-made template:
 ```txt